-- 12 to 16 years
+- Lifespan: 12 to 16 years

-Affectionate with family
+Affectionate with Family

 Some cat breeds are typically independent and aloof, even if they’ve been raised by the same person since kittenhood; others bond closely to one person and are indifferent to everyone else; and some shower the whole family with affection.
 Breed isn’t the only factor that goes into affection levels; cats who were raised inside a home with people around feel more comfortable with humans and bond more easily.

-Amount of shedding
+Amount of Shedding

 If you’re going to share your home with a cat, you’ll need to deal with some level of cat hair on your clothes and in your house.
 However, shedding does vary among the breeds.
-If you’re a neatnik you’ll need to either pick a low-shedding breed, or relax your standards.
+If you’re a neatnik, you’ll need to either pick a low-shedding breed or relax your standards.
 This furniture cover can make it easier to clean up cat hair and keep it off your sofa!

 Stranger-friendly cats will greet guests with a curious glance or a playful approach; others are shy or indifferent, perhaps even hiding under furniture or skedaddling to another room.
 However, no matter what the breed, a cat who was exposed to lots of different types, ages, sizes, and shapes of people as a kitten will respond better to strangers as an adult.